 Postpartum depression is generally not a condition which can be treated at home; however, a change in lifestyle will build on the treatment plan and help a speedy recovery.

-- Inculcate healthy lifestyle choices: Including physical activities such as going on a walk with the baby in your daily routine will help to keep stress at bay.
-It is important to get adequate rest, eat healthy food, and avoid smoking or consumption of alcohol.
+- Inculcate Healthy Lifestyle Choices: Including physical activities into your routine, such as going on a walk with the baby, will help keep stress at bay.
+It is important to get adequate rest, eat healthy food, and avoid smoking or drinking alcohol.

-- Avoid isolation and share your feelings: Discuss your feelings or concerns with your friends, family or partner.
-Sharing your feelings will help you get perspective on how others have handled the situation.
+- Avoid Isolation and Share Your Feelings: Discuss your feelings or concerns with your friends, family, or partner.
+Sharing your feelings will help you get a perspective on how others have handled the situation.

-- Give time to yourself: Pampering yourself once in a while can make you feel a lot better.
+- Give Time to Yourself: Pampering yourself once in a while can make you feel a lot better.
 Get a relaxing bath, put on your best clothes, and take some time out with a friend or your partner.
-Pursue your hobbies or eat your favourite food.
+Pursuing a hobby or eating your favourite food can also help.
 Breaking free from routine activities will freshen you up.

 With a little precaution and controlled lifestyle, you can prevent postnatal depression.
 If you have had a history of depression, especially postnatal, inform your doctor about the same as soon as you are pregnant or if you plan to get pregnant.

-- After the birth of a baby: If you have had a history of depression in the family, the doctor may recommend a postpartum checkup to identify any signs and symptoms of postpartum depression immediately after your baby is born.
-Post pregnancy, do not overburden yourself with too much work and take baby steps to get back to routine life.
+- After the Birth of the Baby: If you have had a history of depression in the family, the doctor may recommend a postpartum checkup to identify any signs and symptoms of postpartum depression immediately after your baby is born.
+Post-pregnancy, do not overburden yourself with too much work and take baby steps to get back to routine life.

 Early detection of the signs and symptoms of depression can go a long way in avoiding escalation of the condition.

 Postpartum depression is a serious disorder which should not be ignored.
-Early detection of the condition and immediate treatment can prevent the symptoms from turning into a chronic depression.
+Early detection of the condition and immediate treatment can prevent the symptoms from turning into chronic depression.
 It is important to talk about the situation instead of facing it alone.
 Therefore, speak to your family, friends and also your doctor to get the much-needed help to cope with postpartum depression.

 Also Read: Postpartum Haemorrhage – An Overview